vipinvsist/Recommendiation_System/README.md

 # Recommendiation System

 ### Project Overview:
-This recomm system is a Content-Based Recommender System that  analyzes user preferences and movie attributes to suggest similar movies and incorporates sentiment analysis of user reviews for enhanced recommendations.
+This recommendation system is a Content-Based Recommender System that  analyzes user preferences and movie attributes to suggest similar movies and incorporates sentiment analysis of user reviews for enhanced recommendations.

 ### Dataset Description: